bregenspan/eslint-plugin-extend/README.md

 Here, the goal was clearly to create a subset of Dinosaur with the specified `fillGapsWithIffyFrogDNASequence` property defined on it, but we inadvertently modified the Dinosaur itself and are in for a nasty surprise.

+The [rules](docs/rules) added by this plugin allow you to catch this kind of dumb use of `_.extend` early on, hopefully preventing the need for a lot of future debugging and reducing the number of lawsuits aimed at your live dinosaur theme park.

 ## Getting Started